savinshynu/Data-Science-Portfolio/README.md

 ### 5. Studying radio emission from meteors using the data from OVRO-LWA telescope in California
 Implemented tools and methodologies to detect radio emission from meteors using the raw telescope data product (cross correlated time series data) from the OVRO-LWA telescope.
 The ***[MRA-OVRO](https://github.com/savinshynu/MRA-OVRO)*** repository contains the tools developed to process the data and identify meteors producing radio emissions. ***This included data cleaning, Fourier transforms to convert raw data to images, image processing, anomaly detection, time series analysis, Fourier domain enhancements and deconvolution techniques.***

+### 6. Using SQL (Structured Query Language) to interact with the VLA COSMIC database.
+The [SQ-COSMICDB-Git](https://github.com/savinshynu/SQL-COSMICDB-Git) repository contains sripts and jupyter notebooks to interact with the VLA COSMIC database using Python.
+This ***[Jupyter notebook](https://github.com/savinshynu/SQL-COSMICDB-Git/blob/master/cosmic_sql_query-git.ipynb)*** shows how SQL commands can be used to submit simple and complicated queries, collect and analyze data from the database.
 ## Personal Projects
 ### 1. Exploratory data analysis and predictive modelling of insurance claim data using multivariate linear/polynomial regression.
 This ***[Jupyter notebook](https://github.com/savinshynu/DS-Projects/blob/master/EDA_visualization_multivariate_regression.ipynb)*** basically try to develop a model which can predict the insurance cost of clients in the United states.
 The dataset for this project has been taken from Kaggle.
 This notebook utilizes ***pandas to conduct exploratory data analysis, matplotlib for plotting the data and scikit-learn for mutilvariate linear/polynomial regression modelling.***